 High administrative costs have also diverted funds from their core purpose.
-A General Accounting Office (GAO) report found that between 1985-1990 \$360 million, or 28 percent, of the \$1.3 billion spent during that period was used for federal and state administrative expenses.
+A Government Accountability Office report found that between 1985-1990, \$360 million, or 28 percent, of the \$1.3 billion spent during that period was used for federal and state administrative expenses.

-The AML fee was reauthorized in 2021; however, after 45 years in existence, it has achieved little of its intended purpose.
+Congress reauthorized the AML fee in 2021; however, after 45 years in existence, it has achieved little of its intended purpose.